almarklein/faq-div/site/faq.md

 may not work on older browsers (like Internet explorer).
 When it does not work, the FAQ is just `<h3>`'s and `<p>`'s, which is a pretty good fallback.

+## License and payments

+### Can I try FAQ-div before buying it?

+Yes, you can download it, and play with it as long as you like.

+But as soon as you make it part of any kind of deployment (something other people can see), then you will have to purchase the appropriate license.

+### Is this a one-time payment or a recurring subscription?

+The FAQ-div license is obtained as a one-time payment.
+The license gives you a life-long right to use the current version, plus updates for one year.

+### Can I use FAQ-div for commercial products?

+Yes, but you'll need to purchase a license.

+### Do I need to purchase a license for open source projects?

+Yes, a license is required for any product that uses FAQ-div and is (potentially) used by more than one person.

+### What about support?

+When you purchase a license you have a right to email support.
+The buisiness license gives priority support.

+### Do you offer refunds?

+No, you can try FAQ-div in advance.
+Therefore a purchase is final.

+### Can I add my company VAT number?

+Yes, you can provide your company VAT number during checkout.
+The invoice will be updated accordingly.